13 cold, stunned sea turtles from New England given holiday names as they rehab in Florida

 JUNO BEACH, Fla.
 (AP) — This Rudolph will not be leading his pals Blitzen, Dasher, Dancer, Vixen, Comet and Cupid through the Christmas Eve sky, but maybe he will lead them back out to sea one day.

-For now the seven Ridley’s sea turtles and six of their pals have been given holiday-themed names as they are treated at Loggerhead Marinelife Center in Juno Beach.
+For now the seven Kemp’s Ridley sea turtles and six of their pals have been given holiday-themed names as they are treated at Loggerhead Marinelife Center in Juno Beach.
 Other names include Dreidel, Zawadi, Grinch and Elf.

 They were were among 52 sea turtles flown to Tampa last week from the New England Aquarium in Massachusetts.
 They were suffering from a condition known as cold stun from the frigid waters in New England, which make them hypothermic.